metaisbeta/attributesniffer/README.md

 For each project a report is generated.
 They will be placed on the provided "path to report".

 The last parameter is the report type, which can be either "XML" or "JSON".
 This is an optional parameter, with "JSON" being the default value.

+If no paramter is provided, the Attribute Sniffer will prompt the user to enter them.

 Attribute Metrics
 ==================